usethesource/rascal-language-servers/.github/ISSUE_TEMPLATE/stable-release-manual-testing-template.md

    - [ ] `git push`
    - [ ] `git push --tags`
 - [ ] test the released vsix file from the VScode marketplace
+- [ ] Make Github release, copying the release notes from the vscode extension readme